SIESTA (computer program): Post-processing tools

-A number of post-processing tools for SIESTA have been developed.
+Several post-processing tools for SIESTA have been developed.
 These programs process SIESTA output or provide additional features.

 Applications

 Since its implementation, SIESTA has been used by researchers in geosciences, biology, and engineering (extending beyond materials physics and chemistry) and has been applied to a large variety of systems including surfaces, adsorbates, nanotubes, nanoclusters, biological molecules, amorphous semiconductors, ferroelectric films, low-dimensional metals, etc.